-- CRISPR-epigenetic regulation of gene expression (requires customer’s consultation to start the project).
+- Engineering of cells using CRISPR-epigenetic regulation of gene expression (requires customer’s consultation to start the project).

 Irina V. Budunova, MD, PhD

 Alexander Y. Yemelyanov, MD, PhD

 We welcome your interest in our core.
 Please contact Research Associate Pankaj Bhalla, PhD, for more information.